 So you’ve grown tired of Android and bought your ticket to the land of Apple.
 In this guide, we'll help you pack for the trip and serve up a few tips to help the transition go smoothly.
 Breaking free of Google’s ecosystem and all its varied phones will present a few difficulties, but don't worry because we have the solutions.

-We’ll run through how to transfer your contacts, move your precious music, videos, photos, and find equivalent services on iOS to replace what you’re leaving behind.
-We’ll also help you find your feet with some tips, and show you how to get the best out of your shiny new iPhone.
+In this guide, we’ll run through how to transfer your contacts, as well as move your precious music, videos, photos.
+We'll also help recommend equivalent services on iOS to replace what you’re leaving behind, help you find your feet with some tips, and show you how to get the best out of your new iPhone.
+Let’s get started!

 Of course, there are still many Apple alternatives and they’ll be set as the default options on your new iPhone.
 You’ll want to try out:

 - The iTunes Store and the App Store: One for media and one for apps.
 Simple!

 - Music, Books, and Apple TV: Apps for accessing your content purchased through the two stores.

 - Safari web browser: Can sync bookmarks across all your Apple devices.

 - iCloud: Can back up your files, contacts, calendars, and photos.